Skip to main content Skip to secondary navigation

 • Gasoline and diesel are poorly priced globally; they do not reflect the full social costs of using them

-• Hard to decarbonize transport modes may continue to use oil (long-haul trucking, airplanes, ships)
+• Hard-to-decarbonize transport modes may continue to use oil (long-haul trucking, airplanes, ships)

 • Technological, political, and behavioral barriers to electrified transportation (range for passenger cars, long haul transport)